Bas3dBoi/test/Student Labs/Pytest Unit Testing/pytest_unittesting_lab.md

 ## Try it Yourself

-Now that you have a decent understanding of how Selenium WebDriver, Pytest, and the Oracle Forecast application work, create your own test to validate the user registration function.
-Create a test that registers a new user with credentials of your own choosing, have it validate by searching for a succesful registration message, then login using those new credentials.
+Now that you have a decent grap on using Pytest for unit testing, create more tests that verify more API endpoint functionalities.

 ## Results Overview
-The test_selenium file has tested the following in various ways: form submissions, link and button clicks, dropdown menus, mouse actions, keyboard inputs, layout testing, page navigation, data entry and retrieval, data validation, error messages, and exception handling.
-There are a plethora of tests that can be written using Selenium WebDriver, these were just a little sample to get you going.
+This suite of tests covers a variety of important aspects of the application, including user authentication, weather data retreival, and APAI endpoint functionality.

 ## Coverage Reports
-This test is only part of a suite of various tests designed to create a solid testing plan.
+This test is only part of a suite of various tests designed to create a solid and robust testing plan.
 Be sure to read the coverage report included with the test suite to better understand how testing is an integral part of the development process.

 ### Troubleshooting Tips

 - If any tests fail ensure they are setup properly.
-Run the test again, sometimes a test will fail due to network issues, latency issues etc.
+- Run VSCode in admin mode.
+- Ensure you're saving the python files after every update.